-The CIRM's scientific program will offer support for projects, programs, and activities that will most effectively realize the goals set by the California Stem Cell Research and Cures Act.
+The CIRM's scientific program will offer support for projects, programs, and activities that will most effectively realize the goals set by Proposition 71.
 The initial phase of the scientific program may include funding for comprehensive training programs, innovative research, and facilities infrastructure.
 Future mechanisms that are appropriate to foster the advancement of the stem cell biology field may include support for independent laboratory projects, collaborative program projects, clinical trials, scientific resource centers, and development of specialized research centers.